-Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the underlying legal documents and agreements governing this securitisation transaction, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006 and We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to deliberate concealment by, for example, forgery or intentional misrepresentations, or through collusion.
+Based on our understanding of the Company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the Programme Documentation associated with the securitisation transaction, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+We also considered those laws and regulations that have a direct impact on the preparation of the financial statements such as the Companies Act 2006.
+We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to intentional misrepresentation in relation to the performance of the mortgage loans.
 Audit procedures performed by the engagement team included: